Nuitka/Nuitka/README.txt

 We do this now, but only for constants, because we currently have no ability to predict if an expression can raise an exception or not.

+Status: Not really implemented, and should use mayHaveSideEffect() to be actually good at things.

 ** Builtin Type Inference

-Future (Not even started): When a construct like "in xrange()" or "in range()" is used, it should be possible to know what the iteration does and represent that, so that iterator users can use that instead.
+When a construct like "in xrange()" or "in range()" is used, it is possible to know what the iteration does and represent that, so that iterator users can use that instead.

 I consider that:

 for i in xrange(1000):
    something(i)

-could translate xrange(1000) or into an object of a special class that does the integer looping more efficiently.
+could translate "xrange(1000)" into an object of a special class that does the integer looping more efficiently.
 In case "i" is only assigned from there, this could be a nice case for a dedicated class.

+Status: Future work, not even started.

 ** Quicker function calls

-Functions are structured so that their parameter parsing and tp_call interface is separate from the actual function code.
-This way the call can be optimized.
+Functions are structured so that their parameter parsing and "tp_call" interface is separate from the actual function code.
+This way the call can be optimized away.
 One problem is that the evaluation order can differ.

 def f( a, b, c ):
    return a, b, c

-f( c = get1(), b = get2(), c = get3() )
+f( c = get1(), b = get2(), a = get3() )

 This will evaluate first get1(), then get2() and then get3() and then make the call.
 In C++ whatever way the signature is written, its order is fixed.
-Therefore it would be necessary to have a staging of the parameters before making the actual call.
+Therefore it would be necessary to have a staging of the parameters before making the actual call, to avoid an re-ordering of the calls to get1(), get2() and get3().

 To solve this, every call with keywords could have its own function in between to allow it.
 This is subject to the same compiler/platform dependent parameter order problem, we have seen before.

-We could also consider kw-only and args-only entry points to parsing, and call them from the compiled function tp_call interface.
-Parsing needs to do less checks in these cases.
+Status: Not even started.

 * Credits